istarkov/ai-cli-edit/README.md

 I was just starting to make it as an AI Engineer.
 I was building ~~complex~~ agentic prototypes using Python, LlamaIndex, and Gradio.
 I was wiring up the Vercel AI SDK and spending my nights debugging API calls.
 My life was good.

 And then...
-Opencode went and screwed the whole thing up.
+(Open|Claude)code went and screwed the whole thing up.

 ## Demo: Visual Refactoring